Find a registered heritage building, site, tree, or monument on the Vancouver Heritage Register

 Learn more about the sites listed on the Register

-Note: Sites on the Vancouver Heritage Register are not protected unless they also have heritage designation, an HRA or covenant.
+Note: Sites on the Vancouver Heritage Register are not protected unless they also have heritage designation, an HRA or covenant, or are scheduled as protected in a heritage conservation area.

 Heritage designation is a legal way to protect heritage buildings.
 When a building has heritage designation, the City can regulate its demolition, relocation, and alteration.
 We can also protect the building's interior features if they are specifically noted on the bylaw.